bvandehey/github-password-finder/README.md

+# Note
+TODO:
+* Integration test (possibly with a mocked github server)
+* Actual test for the GitHub beta version api.
+This one can change any time without any notice, so it's better to have a test notifying you if the API still works
+* Bug: the reports are duplicated in the mongodb, if the scan is performed for the same user twice.
+Make sure that the outdated report gets overriden.
+* Add a REST endpoint to pull the detected passwords, or delete them, if assumed invalid
+* Automated password tests
+    * for TCP
+    * for MySQL
+    * for MongoDB

 # About
 The application makes it much easier and faster to find all sorts of credentials stored in github, by